 In 2008, three developers--Chris Wanstrath, PJ Hyett and Tom Preston-Werner--launched an online project to simplify code sharing on the Web.
 GitHub took its name from git, the distributed version control system created by Linus Torvalds.
 By the time it got going, GitHub already had plenty of competition, including SourceForge, GoogleCode and CodePlex.
 But the new upstart has quickly caught up.
-The site now has almost a million participants storing over two million code repositories, and is now the world’
+The site now has almost a million participants storing over two million code repositories, and is now the world’s largest code host.

 A Ruby programmer by trade, Wanstrath worked at CNet Networks, Gamespot.

 GitHub has become known online for its fluid development environment, in which people can post not just large projects, but casual ideas, and see where the community takes them.
 The company now employs about 35 people, 25 at its new home in the South of Market (

 - Where did the spark of the idea for GitHub come from?

 In early 2007, I saw a Google Tech Talk video where Torvalds discussed distributed version control from a very high level.
 That was the “ah-ha!” moment for me.
 I was aware of git and related solutions, but I had never seen the big picture about how distributed version control was meant to work--with frequent forks and people adding nodes to a repository.
 I suddenly realized that the heart of online collaboration is all about workflows--which got me excited about git.
 The GitHub idea came from there.

 There were a few git hosting sites at the time, notably repo.